treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 ## Introduction

-**First, we will set up our PC for virtualization.
-Virtualization is when your PC uses some of its hardware as if it is running another system (e.g. running Linux on a Windows PC, or vice versa).
-Then, we will install Vagrant.
-Vagrant is an open-source software product for building and maintaining portable virtual software development environments, which requires our PC to be able to virtualize.** Below, you will find some basic instructions on setting up your PC to interact with Vagrant through the command-line interface (CLI).
+First, we will set up our PC for **virtualization**, which is when your PC uses some of its hardware as if it is running another system (e.g. running Linux on a Windows PC, or vice versa).
+Then, we will install **Vagrant**, which is an open-source software product for building and maintaining portable virtual software development environments (this requires our PC to be able to virtualize).
+Below, you will find some basic instructions on setting up your PC to interact with Vagrant through the command-line interface (CLI).
 You should be familiar with this since you will need to use it to control virtual machines during your internship.

 ## Preparation